nycmeshnet/docs/content/installs/cpe2/index.md

 [**System**](./litebeam/system.png)

 *   Device name: nycmesh-lbe-nn (**lbe** is LiteBeam, **nbe** is NanoBeam, **nn** is replaced with the install number)
+*   If you're using a *Gen 1* Litebeam you might need to deactivate UNII rules (which allows the device to use DFS channels as long as no radars are using them, like Gen 2 devices do).
+Ask for support on Slack on how to do so.

 **IMPORTANT:** Click SAVE CHANGES when you're done!